-Component Description (1) Power connector Connects an AC adapter.
-(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
-Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
-Amber: The AC adapter is connected and the battery is charging.
-Off: The battery is not charging.
-(3) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
-(4) USB 3.0 charging (powered) port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner, or USB hub.
-Standard USB ports will not charge all USB devices or will charge using a low current.
-Some USB devices require power and require you to use a powered port.
-(5) Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
-This jack does not support optional microphone-only devices.
+This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
 To access this guide: ▲ Select the Start button, select All apps , select HP Help and Support , and then select HP Documentation .
-(6) Power button NOTE: When a device is connected to the jack, the computer speakers are disabled.
-When the computer is off, press the button to turn on the computer.
-When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep.
+NOTE: When a device is connected to the jack, the computer speakers are disabled.
+(2) Volume button Controls speaker volume on the tablet.